 What other teaching-related positions are available to graduate students at UC Davis?
 Apart from being a TA, there are other positions that you can hold, such as being a Reader or an Associate Instructor (AI).
 As a Reader, there are no instructional responsibilities associated with this position, and they generally require very minimal to no contact with students.
 Readers are responsible for grading assignments and exams.
 These responsibilities may be split with TAs, depending on the course and the amount of grading required.
 It is possible for instructors of record to require readers to attend lecture in order to increase familiarity with course content, and these additional hours are included in the requirement for the position.
 Associate Instructors (AIs) are oftentimes experienced graduate students that are given the opportunity to serve as instructors of record for specific courses.
-These positions, and much more common for students in the social sciences and humanities to teach such courses.
+These positions may require a separate application process.
+It is rare for students in the sciences and engineering to find AI positions, and much more common for students in the social sciences and humanities to teach such courses.
 There are also more opportunities in all disciplines during summer session for graduate students to hold AI positions.
 Visit Graduate Studies to learn more about these and other paid positions for graduate students.